An Author’s Guide to Outlining a Novel

 However, outlines can be great if you know exactly what you want out of your story.
 If you run into a period of writer’s block, you can take a look at your outline for reference.
 Simply put, outlines give you a safety net if or when you need more creative assistance.

 With that being said, there is no right or wrong way to write a book.
 You may try to use an outline only to find yourself deviating from your original plans.
 That is perfectly fine, and creative freedom should be celebrated as you write your novel.
-Even so, if you are interested in giving it a try, here is a 10-step guide on how to outline your novel.

 Familiarize Yourself With the Purpose of an Outline